A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: MTV-Based Safety Margin as cbf

-In this section, we introduce a heading-aware safety margin based on the \ac{mtv} derived from the \ac{sat}.
-We then describe how to approximate this safety margin using a neural network to ensure differentiability, allowing its integration into the CBF framework.
+In this section, we introduce an MTV-based safety margin for collision avoidance of car-like robots that takes into account their actual geometries and headings.
+We also describe how to incorporate this safety margin into a \ac{cbf} framework.